 Do Keep the Visit Short and Simple

 There will be time for the lengthy visits that you may be dreaming about.
-In the months and years to come, you’ll be able to kiss and smooch the baby to your heart’s content, and stay during weekends, afternoon and evenings!
+In the months and years to come, you’ll be able to kiss and smooch the baby to your heart’s content, and stay during weekends, afternoons, and evenings!

 But right now, the preemie family may be in need of some alone time.
 And though seeing you will surely help them, keep your visit under 30 minutes if possible.